 What are the differences between daily meetings in Scrum and Kanban?

-The Agile development methodologies differ not only in their essence but also in the daily meetings conducted by their teams.
+The Agile development methodologies differ not only in their essence but also in the daily stand up meetings conducted by their teams.

-The goal of Kanban stand up is minimizing the time spent on the tasks at all its stages.
+The goal of daily Kanban is minimizing the time spent on the tasks at all its stages.
 Kanban meetings are not required but they can really influence the processes.
 The meeting is focused on a specific board and identifies the bottlenecks.

 - A moderator assembles all the participants.
 Most often, this role is the honor of a project manager or a product manager.

 - The team focuses on a board.
 If the board is an online tool by any product management platform and the team is distributed in different places then a call is being organized.

 - The team explores tasks from right to left from the top to the bottom and the options for the soonest transferring to the next stage is discussed.
 Everyone may have a speech here.

 - The far right column is the completion of the work.
 The tasks that are closest to the completion are of high priority.
 The faster the task goes to the rightmost column, the less time it will take to work on it (lead time).